MagRobotics/MagRobot/README.md

 ![Endovascular_Simulation](images/Endovascular_Intervention.png)

 Magnetic navigation endovascular intervention is a minimally invasive medical technology that navigates flexible catheters through arteries and veins for diagnosing and treating vascular diseases.
 Compared to traditional open surgery, this technology offers advantages of smaller incisions, shorter hospital stays, and lower complication risks.
-This simulation demonstrates the catheter robot's navigation process in the aortic arch, showing the impact of electromagnetic coil configurations on magnetic navigation performance.
+This simulation demonstrates the catheter robot's navigation process in the aortic arch, showing the impact of electromagnetic coil configurations on magnetic navigation performance and the combined application of magnetic drive and magnetic positioning.

 #### Navigation Details